MaximilianBaumgartner/U_Net_bacteria_detection/README.md

 Local machine:\
 Fiji ImageJ 2.0.0-rc-69/1.53c; Java 1.8.0_172

+## Applying the model to your own data

+Our model and weight files can be used for similar projects:

+- images must be 7.2416 px/um, in RGB with DAPI signal as magenta.\
+- Analyze-> Set Scale-> Remove Scale\
+- U-Net Job Manager-> Detection\
+- Image-> Overlay-> To ROI Manager\
+- ImageJ multipoint tool; strg+left mouse botton to remove, left mouse botton to add datapoints\
+- strg+m to count total amount of bacteria in the image

+To save time and for better performance select and copy the area with bacteria and perform detection on a new image from the internal clipboard.

+It is recommended to finetune the weight files with a couple of annotated images of the own dataset.
+For an excellent tutorial on setting up U-net, finetuning and detection visit the [original u-net project](https://lmb.informatik.uni-freiburg.de/resources/opensource/unet/#detection).

+## References
+<a id="1">[1]</a>
-[1] Thorsten Falk, Dominic Mai, Robert Bensch, Özgün Çiçek, Ahmed Abdulkadir, Yassine Marrakchi, Anton Böhm, J. Deubner, Z. Jäckel, K. Seiwald, A. Dovzhenko, O. Tietz, C. Dal Bosco, S. Walsh, D. Saltukoglu, T. Tay, M. Prinz, K. Palme, M. Simons, I. Diester, Thomas Brox & Olaf Ronneberger.
+Thorsten Falk, Dominic Mai, Robert Bensch, Özgün Çiçek, Ahmed Abdulkadir, Yassine Marrakchi, Anton Böhm, J. Deubner, Z. Jäckel, K. Seiwald, A. Dovzhenko, O. Tietz, C. Dal Bosco, S. Walsh, D. Saltukoglu, T. Tay, M. Prinz, K. Palme, M. Simons, I. Diester, Thomas Brox & Olaf Ronneberger.
 U-Net – Deep Learning for Cell Counting, Detection, and Morphometry.
 Nature Methods, 16, 67-70, 2019